-Fire TV Stick 4K Max vs 4K vs Fire TV Stick vs Fire TV Stick Lite
+Fire TV Stick 4K Max vs Fire TV Stick 4K vs Fire TV Stick vs Fire TV Stick Lite: Which stick is best for you?

-(Pocket-lint) - The Amazon Fire TV Stick range enables you to access and stream a variety of content, including Amazon's own, but also through apps such as Netflix, Apple TV+, Disney+, BBC iPlayer and Now TV.
+The Amazon Fire TV Stick range enables you to access and stream a variety of content, including Amazon's own, but also through apps such as Netflix, Apple TV+, Disney+, BBC iPlayer and Now.

-Amazon now has three HDMI streaming sticks and they all look pretty similar.
+Amazon now has four HDMI streaming sticks and they all look similar.

-Each stick plugs directly into your TV via HDMI and comes with a power adapter, HDMI extender (but not an HDMI cable), AAA batteries for the remote.
+Each stick plugs directly into your TV via HDMI and comes with a power adapter, HDMI extender (but not an HDMI cable), and AAA batteries for the remote.

 So what's the difference?
 That's why you're here and that's what we'll tell you.